HelloPenguin1/Fruits-Vegetables_Image_Classification/README.md

 -Added Convolutional, MaxPooling, Flatten, Dropout, and Dense layers to extract features and classify images.

 Model Compilation:
--Used the Adam optimizer for efficient gradient descent.
+-Adam optimizer was used for efficient gradient descent.
 -Chose SparseCategoricalCrossentropy as the loss function for multi-class classification.
 -Tracked accuracy as the performance metric.